jorgelingo/Methods/Tutorials/8_StringsandFactors.md

 ## 10 Strong democrat     3490
 ```

 The levels are inconsistent and highly abbreviated.
 We can change this with `fct_recode()`.
+You can indicate what will be changed and to what it will be changed.

 ```r